streamjoin/fairy/sandbox/README.md

 ### Using Customized Default Configuration ###

-By all means, it is not recommended to edit the `sandbox_script.conf.default` file.
-Instead, you are suggested to copy it out, e.g. saved as `sandbox_script.conf`, and further make changes in `sandbox_script.conf`.
+By all means, it is *not recommended* to edit the `sandbox_script.conf.default` file.
+Instead, you are suggested to copy it out, e.g. saved as `sandbox_script.conf` and further make changes in `sandbox_script.conf`.
 Once the customization is done, set the environment variable `SANDBOX_SCRIPT_CONF` to refer to the path of the customized configuration file.
 For example,

     export SANDBOX_SCRIPT_CONF="/path/to/sandbox_script.conf"

 Then use the sandbox scripts as usual and the customized configuration should take effect.
-Basically, for loading default configuration, each sandbox script first looks for `SANDBOX_SCRIPT_CONF` (environment variable), and falls back to `DEFAULT_SANDBOX_SCRIPT_CONF` (script-scoped variable) if the former is not set.
+Basically, for loading default configuration, each sandbox script first looks for `SANDBOX_SCRIPT_CONF` (environment variable) and, if not found, falls back to `DEFAULT_SANDBOX_SCRIPT_CONF` (script-scoped variable).

 ### Setting Customized Environment Variable ###